Writing has the power to make or break a career and to enhance or undermine a leader’s reputation.

 - Cut extraneous or tautological words such as ‘brief summary’ and ‘absolutely essential’.

 - Put essential information at the top; people don’t always get to the end of a piece of writing.

 - Question every word you use.
 Is it the best option?
 Is the writing better without it?

 - Don't use a long word when a short one will do.

 - ‘Murder your darlings’: cut the phrases you are attached to which don’t progress the story you're trying to tell.

-Good writing acknowledges that our readers as human beings – even if they're shareholders, procurement specialists or accountants.
-We must keep EM Forster's "only connect" in mind.
+Good writing acknowledges that our readers are human beings – even if we’re tempted to see them as shareholders, procurement specialists or accountants.
+We must keep EM Forster's ‘only connect’ in mind.